Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Model and setup

 or a constant temperature

-In the former case the heat is transported out of the domain via an enhanced SGS flux; see \cite{KMCWB13} or in the latter case via a cooling flux; see \cite{WKMB13}.
+In the former case the heat is transported out of the domain via an enhanced SGS flux; see \cite{KMCWB13} and in the latter case via a cooling flux; see \cite{WKMB13}.

-To avoid strong shear velocities and the resulting small-scale magnetic field enhancements, we apply around 10 times higher values for viscosity and magnetic diffusivity in the coronal envelope than in the convection zone.
-The heat conductivity $K(\rho,T)$ in the coronal envelope is chosen such that the heat diffusivity $\chi=K/\rho c_{\rm P}$ is constant.
+We apply roughly 10--50 times larger values of viscosity and magnetic diffusivity in the coronal envelope compared to the convection zone to avoid high velocity amplitudes and strong shear flows resulting in small-scale magnetic field enhancements.
+For the transition region we use a hyperbolic tangent function with a radial width of $0.01\,R$ at $r=1.06\,R$, which is the largest value feasible.
+In the case of Run~A5, the viscosity in the coronal envelope is just three times higher than in the convection zone, but we apply an additional shock viscosity and shock diffusivity; see \cite{HBM04} and \cite{GSFSM13} for details regarding their implementation.
+The heat conductivity $K$ in the coronal envelope is chosen such that the heat diffusivity $\chi=K/\rho c_{\rm P}$ is constant.